akseidel/pywordletool/groupsallegory/README.md

 The day’s Wordle is now selected without applying one iota of letter knowledge in words and without one iota of knowing what a word is or what that word’s use frequency is in a language.
 What we needed was access to lots of Wordlefish including a Wordlefish population that contains the unknown fish that carries the day’s Wordle gene.

+How many times we perform the hand clapping to select the right Wordlefish depends upon how skillfully we discriminate between resulting school group results and then how lucky those choices turned out.
+Skill is selecting the laughing fish to most likely generate small school groups.
+Luck is whether or not the unknown right Wordlefish winds up in smaller school group sizes than expected.

 This solving method described in allegory is precisely what the Wordlebot shows when it analyses one’s submitted Wordle game.
-At every step in the procedure what we falsely consider is an answer guess based on letter clue knowledge in words, ie the Wordlefish that laugh tears, is actually a play to more likely reduce the remaining words.
+At every step in the procedure what we falsely consider an answer guess based on letter clue knowledge in words, ie the Wordlefish that laugh tears, is actually a play to more likely reduce the remaining words.
 These plays have no basis on letter knowledge in words etc. and therefore appear illogical to us that do not understand the allegory.
 The plays defy conventional wisdom.
+Skill and luck are unfathomable without understanding the Wordle groups parlor trick.

 The Wordlefish story must end here.
-What naturally follows is a dive into weeds that would detract from the general concept.